 |Our Review:||Huawei Mate 9 review|

 Huawei’s Mate handsets are premium phablet-sized phones built for those who like massive mobile screens.
-The latest version is the highly desirable Huawei Mate 9, launched at the end of 2016, and we gave it a worthy four and a half stars in our full review.
+The Mate 10 may be its latest, but the predecessor launched at the end of 2016 is still worth checking out if you see it for cheap.

 The Mate 9 boasts a lot of firsts.
 It was the first phone to come packing Huawei’s new Kirin 960 processor, for instance, which is built for top-end performance.
 It was also the first phone packing the fresh new EMUI 5.0 launcher, and Huawei’s second-generation dual-lens Leica camera.
 What a camera too.